Stroke: signs, symptoms and treatment

 The older you get, the greater the risk of having a stroke, however, a significant number of young and middle-aged people also have strokes.
 Men are also more likely to have a stroke, as are people with diabetes.
 People who have had a previous stroke are also more likely to have another one.

-Cigarette smoking, excessive alcohol intake, being overweight and raised blood cholesterol increase the risk of high blood pressure and artery disease, which in turn increase the risk of having a stroke.
+Cigarette smoking, excessive alcohol intake, being overweight and high cholesterol increase the risk of high blood pressure and artery disease, which in turn increase the risk of having a stroke.
 Stroke is a vascular disease, and so shares many risk factors with coronary vascular disease (also known as coronary artery disease).

 Another risk factor is a type of irregular heartbeat known as atrial fibrillation (AF).
 Also, some medications can increase stroke risk.